 About Ron

-I grew up in a small town in Indiana (a church, in fact) with my parents and two older sisters.
-It feels like I’ve always been writing.
 I started writing short stories and novel-length works when I was 13.
 In addition, I’ve kept a consistent diary since 1990.
 After graduating from Purdue University that year, I moved to Chicago–a city in which I’d always wanted to live.
+It’s in Chicago where I “became.”
+And though I lived in Los Angeles for four years, Chicago is where my heart is.
+(Er…the suburbs of Chicago since 2021.)

-diagnosis in December 2010.
+I started this blog as an instrument for coping with my husband Ken’s cancer diagnosis in December 2010.
 It grew to be both a necessity and a passion for me as he battled cancer before and during his terminal diagnosis.
 He died on June 1, 2011.
 Writing here has served me well as a tool for relaxation and focus as I navigate my way through life and create my future.
-(In fact, it’s initially, why I called it “the xanax diary” because it calmed and focused me.)
+(In fact, it’s initially, why I titled this blog “the xanax diary” because it calmed and focused me.)

 I continue my journey in life, writing about the things that are important to me or spark something.
 I’m a believer in transparency and sharing vulnerabilities to show how much we all truly have in common.